OpenSourceEconomics/respy/docs/development/contributing_to_respy.rst

    their remarks in your changes.

-6. If the changes should be merged, add yourself to the list of contributors and depending on the size of the changes, add a note to ``CHANGES.rst``.
+6. If the changes should be merged, add yourself to the list of contributors and depending on the size of the changes, add a note to ``release_noters.rst``.
    The final PR will be merged by one of the main contributors.

 Guidelines for the documentation